AckerlyXu/heima/articles/cosmos-db/distribute-data-globally.md

 <a name="LatencyGuarantees"></a>
 ## Latency guarantees
-The key benefit of a multiple-region distributed database service like Azure Cosmos DB is to offer low latency access to your data anywhere in the world.
+The key benefit of a multiple-region distributed database service like Azure Cosmos DB is to offer low latency access to your data anywhere in China.
 Azure Cosmos DB offers guaranteed low latency at P99 for various database operations.
 The replication protocol that Azure Cosmos DB employs ensures that the database operations (ideally, both reads and writes) are always performed in the region local to that of the client.
 The latency SLA of Azure Cosmos DB includes P99 for both reads, (synchronously) indexed writes and queries for various request and response sizes.
 The latency guarantees for writes include durable majority quorum commits within the local datacenter.
 <!-- Notice: 全球分布 to 多个区域分布 -->
 <!-- Notice: 世界各地 to 中国各地 -->